pv-baxi/esp32ess/docs/README.md

 The 50Hz sync frame basically gives the pace on the bus and is probably for synchronizing all Multiplus devices in a three-phase AC system.
 The sync frame should never be disturbed by other frames.
 Data frames, like our ESS command have to be within specific time slots between two sync frames.
 This can be seen when sniffing the bus with a logic analyzer.
 As we are currently executing this function from the main loop whenever we have time, we're evaluating the sync command behind schedule, undefined in time.
 Thus when we send out our ESS command as reaction on the sync frame, it's luck if the timing was right or wrong.
 That's why I experience about 1% to 2% of failed ESS commands that never get acknowledged.

 As we re-send on a fail, this is currently not a huge problem.
 However, with this design flaw I would never risk controlling a three-phase Multiplus system, even though this would probably be possible.
 Of course I tried putting this function into an ISR when writing this code.
 But probably due to lack of my programming skills this never worked.
 The code was crashing whenever I had a Serial1.xxxx() function within the ISR.
 If somebody would be able to put this code into an ISR, this would be an enormous improvement and would surely also make the failed ESS commands disappear.

+### Power ESP32 control circuit from Multiplus standby power

+Below is the full pinout of the VE.Bus RJ45 connector:
+   * pin 1 = n.c./VEN_Gnd
+   * pin 2 = Vin+
+   * pin 3 = MK3_Gnd
+   * pin 4 = A = D+
+   * pin 5 = B = D-
+   * pin 6 = Standby (always +3.30V, independent if Multiplus is turned on or off)
+   * pin 7 = PanelDetect (+3.30V when Multiplus is turned off.
+Increases to +3.93V when Multiplus is turned on.
+Stays always on +3.9V, also during communication with MK3 interface.)
+   * pin 8 = n.c.

+I did not measure yet how much power the Standby pin can actually deliver.
+If it is >200mA, one could imagine using it to power our full ESP32 control circuit.
+Of course this would require that all components are 3.3V capable.
+The SN65HVD230 CAN transceiver, if it is not a counterfeit part like mine, is already capable.
+Similar devices from TI also exist for the RS485/VE.Bus interface.
+Finally also a 3.3V capable display would be needed.
+One could switch to a modern OLED display (like AHOY/OpenDTU) or some HD44780 displays that are also working with 3.3V.
+But then probably a negative voltage needs to be applied on the contrast voltage pin.
+(I once used a AA battery for that, as is basically sources no current.)

+Benefits would be:
+* no level translators required anymore
+* no external power supply required anymore (also resulting in minor power savings)
+* no problem with "black start" during blackout, as all is powered from battery